KodyJKing/circlify/README.md

 Recreate an image with circle packing.

 # Prerequisites
-Git, Node.js and Google Chrome (I haven't tested on other browsers.)
+Node.js and Google Chrome (I haven't tested on other browsers.)

 # Setup
 Clone the repository.
 CD into it.
 Run "npm install".